matt-wilkinson-js/test/docs/Presentation Layer/AGG_ITEM_PRIMARY_PLASTICS.md

 ## Tests & Checks

+Please evidence examples of the below.

-[x] Object is filtered to Primary plastic
+- [ ] Object is filtered to Primary plastic
-[x] Object is aggregated to financial periods
-[x] Sales volume and weights deaggregate to source numbers
+- [ ] Object has aligned Sales Volume to AGG_FINANCE_PNL_METRIC/ITEM_SPECIFICATION_COMPONENT_BR
+- [ ] Tonnage calculation is split as per case statement
+- [ ] Tonnage calculations are working as expected